paulscottrobson/neo6502-firmware/README.md

 ## Releases

-The release tarballs contain pre-build firmware, emulators for windows and *nixes, documentation, and examples/demos of BASIC, C, and assembly programs.
+The release tarballs contain pre-built firmware, emulators for windows and *nixes, documentation, and examples/demos of BASIC, C, and assembly programs.
 - https://github.com/paulscottrobson/neo6502-firmware/releases